 Key statistics:

-- Median age of employees at Amazon is 31.
+- The median age of employees at Amazon remains approximately 31 years

 Most Common Certification among Amazon Employees